Flourish-savings/flourish-react-native-example/README.md

 # React Native Integration Example

+## Getting started

+### Prerequisites

+Any Node v14.0.0 or greater version

+For Android, SDK 12 or greater

-## How to run
+### How to run

 Don't forget to create the `.env` file with the variables that has been passed to you.

-Assuming that you have Node 14 or greater installed, you can use npm to install the Expo CLI command line utility:
+Assuming that you have Node 14 or greater installed, you can use yarn to install the Expo CLI command line utility:

 ```
 yarn global add expo-cli